MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 >
 >You can manually convert templates, as explained in the later section, [To convert templates to labels](#to-convert-templates-to-labels), and then rename them if you want.
 Or they will be converted automatically for you if your default Azure Information Protection policy was recently created and the Azure Rights Management service for your tenant was activated at that time.

+Templates that are archived display as unavailable in the **Azure Information Protection - Global policy** blade.
+These templates cannot be selected for labels but they can be converted to labels.

 ## Considerations for templates in the Azure portal

 Before you edit these templates or convert them to labels, make sure that you are aware of the following changes and considerations.
 Because of implementation changes, the following list is especially important if you previously managed templates in the Azure classic portal.